do-ald533/do-ald533/README.md

 ---

 ## What is this account for? :confused:
 - The main purpose of this account is to show my projects in the programming languages i use, but also to save my projects in a safe place to track, edit and upgrade my code.
+But most importantly, to learn and evolve.

 - I also would like some help with my projects such as suggestions, new features, best practices, new project ideas or some feedback about them since i am only a beginner.